Willy Adames Preview, Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in the league.
+- The pitching staff for the Phillies has a collective 9.1 K/9, the seventh-best in the league.

-- The Phillies have a 3.98 team ERA that ranks 10th among all MLB pitching staffs.
+- The Phillies' 4.01 team ERA ranks 11th across all league pitching staffs.

-- Phillies pitchers combine to surrender 151 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (152 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.